-THEATRE ARTS 5 periods Year 5 credits GRADES 9-12
+THEATRE ARTS Year 5 credits GRADES 9-12 This comprehensive English course engages students in the study of different periods in the develop ment theater.

-This comprehensive English course engages students in the study of different periods in the development of theater, beginning with the Ancient Greeks and progressing to modern drama.
-Periods of study include the Renaissance and Shakespearean drama; Classical Drama and its origins; Commedia Dell'arte; and evolution of American drama.
+Shakespearean drama; Classical Drama and its origins; Commedia Dell'arte; and evolution of American drama.
 To provide experience with contemporary theater, students will also study social issue drama, and the connections that media and pop culture have on the changing role of theatre arts.

-PUBLIC SPEAKING 5 periods Semester 2.5 credits GRADES 10-12
+PUBLIC SPEAKING Semester 2.5 credits GRADES 10-12 This is a second designed to develop shills used at the and a set the surger set info